fresheneesz/deadunitCore/README.md

 Changelog
 ========

+* 5.0.14
+    * fixing problem with error propogation when the sourcemap has an error (eg if the sourcemap isn't properly formed)
 * 5.0.13 - adding the `completed` future on tests
 * 5.0.12 - adding support for pulling sources from the sourcemap (if the sourcemap has them)
 * 5.0.10 - upgrading async futures, adding test case for the recursion issue, and bolstering "too much recursion" avoidance